 - We obtained an understanding of the design and tested the operating effectiveness of relevant controls over the ECL model, including approvals for any changes to the model, ongoing monitoring/validation, model governance and mathematical accuracy.
-We have also tested the completeness and accuracy of the data used in the measurement of the ECL. - We assessed: - the Group's IFRS 9 based ECL policy including the Group's determination of the significant increase in credit risk and its' impact on the staging criteria with the requirements of IFRS 9 and regulatory guidelines issued in relation to COVID-19; and - the basis of determination of the management overlays considering the impact of the COVID-19 pandemic against the requirements of the Group's ECL policy. - We evaluated the key management assumptions related to the determination of the future macroeconomic scenarios including forward-looking information and assigning probability weights, incorporating considerations for the impact of COVID-19.
+We have also tested the completeness and accuracy of the data used in the measurement of the ECL. - We assessed and evaluated: - the Group's IFRS 9 based ECL policy including the Group's determination of the significant increase in credit risk and its' impact on the staging criteria with the requirements of IFRS 9 and regulatory guidelines issued in relation to COVID-19; - the basis of determination of the management overlays considering the impact of the COVID-19 pandemic against the requirements of the Group's ECL policy; and - the key management assumptions related to the determination of the future macroeconomic scenarios including forward-looking information and assigning probability weights.